ivs-kuleuven/platosim3/docs/source/IssueTracking.md

 @image html /images/newIssue.png "Figure 2: Reporting a new issue on GitHub."

+@section issueProvidedInput Which Information to Provide?

 In the upper part (where it says "Title") you can enter a concise description of the problem.
 A more elaborate description can be entered in the bottom part (where it says "Leave a comment").
 In order to save some time, it is suggested to provide us with the following information in the issue:

 - Which version of the PlatoSim software are you using?
-This can be easily retrieved by typing
+This can be easily retrieved by typing <code>git describe</code>
-\code
-git describe
-\endcode
 on the command line in your installation directory.
 - How can the problem be reproduced?
 You can, e.g., attach an example script to the issue.
 - In case the results are different than you expected, please explain us which numbers you expected and why.